unlight/awesome-stars/README.md

 - [graphql-scraper](https://github.com/lachenmayer/graphql-scraper) - Extract structured data from the web using GraphQL.
 - [type-fest](https://github.com/sindresorhus/type-fest) - A collection of essential TypeScript types
 - [fit-textarea](https://github.com/fregante/fit-textarea) - Automatically expand a &lt;textarea&gt; to fit its content, in a few bytes
-- [node-casbin](https://github.com/casbin/node-casbin) - An authorization library that supports access control models like ACL, RBAC, ABAC in Node.js
+- [node-casbin](https://github.com/casbin/node-casbin) - An authorization library that supports access control models like ACL, RBAC, ABAC in Node.js and Browser
 - [mongodb-memory-server](https://github.com/nodkz/mongodb-memory-server) - Spinning up mongod in memory for fast tests.
 If you run tests in parallel this lib helps to spin up dedicated mongodb servers for every test file in MacOS, *nix, Windows or CI environments (in most cases with zero-config).
 - [microfe-client](https://github.com/onerzafer/microfe-client) - a micro front end infrastructure
 - [delegate-it](https://github.com/fregante/delegate-it) - DOM event delegation, in &lt;1KB